fuzzylabs/vertex-edge/README.md

 # Vertex:Edge

 Adopting MLOps into a data science workflow requires specialist knowledge of cloud engineering.
-As a data scientist, you just want to train your models and get on with your life. **vertex:edge** provides an environment for training and deploying models on Google Cloud that leverages the best available open-source MLOps to track your experiments and version your data.
+As a data scientist, you just want to train your models and get on with your life. **vertex:edge** provides an environment for training and deploying models on Google Cloud that leverages the best available open-source MLOps tools to track your experiments and version your data.

 <p align="center">
     <img src="demo.gif"/>